- Table of ContentsPrint

 In addition to opioid overdose, many oxycodone products contain other drugs like acetaminophen ( Percocet, Roxicet) or aspirin (Percodan), which have their own overdose dangers.
 Overdose on products containing acetaminophen or aspirin may cause extensive damage to the user, and require additional treatment precautions in an emergency setting.

-If any of these symptoms present in an oxycodone user after ingesting the drug, call 911 for emergency medical help right away.
+If any of these symptoms present in a user after ingesting the drug, call 911 for emergency medical help right away.

 Choosing not to use oxycodone products is the only way to altogether avoid an overdose.
 However, for those who use the medication, sticking closely to prescription guidelines—including dose and frequency of dosing—can help you minimize the risk of overdose.